PERFECT VEGETABLE BROTH

 • Knife

-Procedure for a Clear and Flavorful Vegetable Broth
+Procedure for a clear and flavorful Vegetable Broth

-Storage, Use and History
+Storage, Uses and History

 How to Store the Perfect Broth

-Homemade vegetable broth is a godsend!
+Homemade vegetable broth is a kitchen blessing!

 Refrigerator: In airtight containers, it keeps for 3-4 days.